COVID-19 vaccination

 For more information visit the NHS website

-Flu and COVID-19 vaccines have good safety records and are an effective way to protect yourself from the flu and COVID-19 viruses.
+The COVID-19 vaccine has a good safety record and is an effective way to protect yourself from the COVID-19 virus.

-While flu and COVID-19 can be unpleasant, for some it can be very dangerous and even life threatening, particularly people with certain health conditions, older people and pregnant women.
+While COVID-19 can be unpleasant, for some it can be very dangerous and even life threatening, particularly people with certain health conditions, older people and pregnant women.
 For them, it can increase the risk of developing more serious illnesses such as bronchitis and pneumonia or can make existing conditions worse.
-Every winter, thousands die from flu and people can still get very ill or die from COVID-19.
+People can still get very ill or die from COVID-19.

-Having your flu and COVID-19 vaccinations will reduce your risk of serious illness and help you recover more quickly if you catch the viruses.
-Getting the vaccines while pregnant helps to protect you and your baby from complications if you catch these viruses.
-The vaccines have kept tens of thousands of people out of hospital and helped to save countless lives and they give you better protection than any immunity gained from previous infections.
-They also help protect your family and other people in your community, by helping to stop diseases spreading.
+Having your COVID-19 vaccination will reduce your risk of serious illness and help you recover more quickly if you catch the virus.
+Getting the vaccine while pregnant helps to protect you and your baby from complications if you catch the virus.
+The vaccine has kept tens of thousands of people out of hospital and helped to save countless lives and gives you better protection than any immunity gained from previous infections.
+They also help protect your family and other people in your community, by helping to stop the disease spreading.

-In winter, flu and COVID-19 spread more easily as we spend more time indoors.
-Getting these vaccines ahead of winter are two of the most important things you can do to keep yourself and others around you safe and ‘get winter strong’.
-The new BA.2.86 COVID-19 variant presents a greater risk now, which is why we are encouraging all eligible people to get their vaccines as soon as they can.
+In winter, COVID-19 spreads more easily as we spend more time indoors.
+Getting the COVID-19 vaccine ahead of winter is one of the most important things you can do to keep yourself and others around you safe and ‘get winter strong’.
+The new COVID-19 variants present a greater risk now, which is why we are encouraging all eligible people to get their vaccine as soon as they can.

-Could I still get flu and COVID-19 after having the vaccines?
+Could I still get COVID-19 after having the vaccine?

-Like all medicines, no vaccine is 100% guarantee of not catching the virus – some people may still get flu or COVID-19 despite getting vaccinated but this should be less severe with milder symptoms.
-It may take a few days for your body to build up protection from the vaccines.
-Having your flu and COVID-19 vaccinations will reduce your risk of serious illness and may help you recover more quickly if you catch the viruses.
+Like all medicines, no vaccine is 100% guarantee of not catching the virus – some people may still get COVID-19 despite getting vaccinated but this should be less severe with milder symptoms.
+It may take a few days for your body to build up protection from the vaccine.
+Having your COVID-19 vaccination will reduce your risk of serious illness and may help you recover more quickly if you catch the virus.

 Why do I keep needing to have further doses of the COVID-19 vaccine?